dimadesu/JavaSEBasic/README.md

 JavaSEBasic Usage Instructions
 ===========

-Maven should be installed in the system and added to the system environment variables to allow executing its commands from command propmpt.
+Maven should be installed in the system and added to the system environment variables to allow executing its commands from command prompt.
 Project can be built by executing `mvn clean compile package` in the system command prompt from the project root directory.
 Executing this should compile sources and create the jar file `javaSEBasic-0.0.1.jar`.

 Copy `inputs.zip` into folder with jar on one level with jar.